serban-badila/form3-account-client/README.md

 ### Things found about the API Server

-- This is the more serious one: it seems I am able to perform a DDOS attack on this dummy server instance and it happily forwards the attack onto the database instead of managing it (by rate limiting for instance); You can read more about this in the load tests.
+- This is the more serious one: it seems I am able to perform a DOS attack on this dummy server instance and it happily forwards the attack onto the database instead of managing it (by rate limiting for instance); You can read more about this in the load tests.
 I can imagine in reality this kind of service sits behind an ingress or an  apiGateway and it may rely on these to manage incoming requests.

 - The API docs are a bit misleading: some attributes are described as optional whereas they are required (e.g. the account's `type`), others are described as (conditionally) required when they are not (some of the bank account's attributes for instance).
 Some integration tests check for this.